 In accordance with the current monetary policy framework, various instruments are at NBR disposal to achieve the targets set in the monetary program.
 These instruments include open market operations, rediscount policy, changes in reserve requirements and foreign exchange intervention.

 Open market operations

-This consists of the BNR intervention on the money market to mop up or to inject liquidity in the banking system and keep the reserve money on the desired path.
+This consists of the NBR intervention on the money market to mop up or to inject liquidity in the banking system and keep the reserve money on the desired path.

 These open market operations include notably repos or reverse repos operations, treasury bills issuance, standing deposits facility and standing lending facility and refinancing window.

 Depository institutions (commercial banks) are obliged to hold minimum reserves against their liabilities, predominantly in the form of balances at the central bank.
 There are three reasons for imposition of reserve requirements (RR): monetary control, liquidity management and prudential.
 The current reserve requirement ratio is 5%.
 Changes in reserve requirements affect the liquidity of the banking system and its capacity to create loans.

 Foreign exchange intervention

 The National Bank of Rwanda intervenes in the foreign exchange market, among other reasons, in order to defend the exchange rate and to achieve a desired amount of international reserves.
 The intervention in the foreign exchange market directly affects reserve money and hence has a direct impact on overall liquidity in the economy and the stance of monetary policy.